fetchai/docs-archived/docs/getting-started/installation.md

 A successful run will start producing stats dumps after a few seconds.
 You will need to have several ports available on your machine — 10000, 20000, 30000 and 7500 — the core may not start properly if something else is running on them.

-### Installing the SDK
+### Installing the OEF SDK
-TODO: more text
+To install the OEF Python SDK use the Python package manager:
 ```
 pip3 install -v -v -v --no-cache-dir oef
 ```
-You can now use the classes inside python code by saying:
+You can now start developing agents using the SDK.
+The first step is to important the agents SDK:
 ```
 from oef import agents
 ```
-When a function needs a core address you can use 127.0.0.1 and port 10000.
+When a function needs a core address you should use 127.0.0.1 and port 10000.

 ### Getting the example code
+Later, we will go through an example of an agent in more detail, but get quickly started, you can download the examples here:
 ```
 curl http://etch-docs.fetch.ai/oef/assets/examples.tgz \
   --output examples.tgz